ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 ## Evolution

 ### Monolith application
+There are some cultural problems with monoliths.

-* Slows our velocity getting into production
+One big application slows down the velocity of getting into production.
-* Not as easy to add new engineers to a project
-* To large for any one person to fully comprehend
+Everyone has to use a shared deployment pipeline.
+For large code-bases it is harder for new engineers to get up to speed.
+The engineers that were there from the beginning, who designed the application, are busy explaining the history of the application to new engineers joining the project.
+These developers are creating change but might get blocked by DBA and Ops teams.

 ### Monolith organization

-* Centralized authority for operations, database and change management slows progress
+Centralized authority for operations, database and change management slows progress.
-* Coordinated releases batch many changes together from different teams
+These coordinated releases batch many changes together from different teams.
-* Operations drives the runtime environment of applications
-* Operations take all operation responsibility including upgrades of virtual machines
+Usually operations drives the runtime environment of applications because they take all operation responsibility including upgrades of virtual machines.
-* Deploy everything at once or nothing at all
+The key problem is that everything is deployed at once or nothing at all.

 ### Move towards SOA

-Independent services:
-Key problem => shared libraries
+With Service-oriented Architecture the application is split up in components which can be deployed individually but now the key problem are the shared libraries.
+Releasing a change in an object that is not shared can be done separate, but still a problem for the shared ones.

-### Microservices
+### Now we arrived at Microservices

+There are a lot of improvements but Microservices also adds the complexity of running a distributed system.
-Small teams organized around business capabilities with responsibility of running Use rest api to communicates
+Small, two pizza (5-8 members), teams organized around business capabilities with responsibility of running their own services.
-Developers can choose tools
+We gain independent deployability because each team produces and consumes rest api's to communicate.
+Team also have more freedom to chose the best tool for the job they are facing.
+Microservices brings the challenge of eventual consistency, in a monolith you could rollback a transaction at the database level if something went wrong.
+Now eventual consistency is not guaranteed, inconsistency happens all the time.
+Rolling back transactions across multiple services is not easy.

 ### Is it a Monolith or Microservice?

-If it takes longer than a day for an engineer to ramp up its probably a monolith
+> If it takes longer than a day for an engineer to ramp up its probably a monolith

-Antipattern to have frontend communicate directly to microservices Instead use edge service
+In a typical architecture the front-end teams integrate directly with the microservices.
+This is an anti-pattern in distributed systems.
+Consumers should not have to worry which instance of the replicated services they have to go to.
+You could use Spring Cloud, it allows you to centralize authentication with OAuth tokens and routing through an  API Gateway.
+The front-end does not need to be concerned with all these services, for them it looks like consuming a monolithic api.

 ## Splitting the monolith

--> Slice off (hard in practice) service migration
+The popular route from monolith to a microservice architecture is slicing off bits of functionality.
+This is hard in practice, splitting up a schema is usually the complex part.
+Refactoring out functionality and tables to new services can be hard because of foreign key constraints for example.

 ### Why we need event-driven microservices

-Problems:
-* No foreign key constraints between services
+The problem with microservices is that there are no foreign key constraints between services.
-* Distributed transactions are brittle
+Furthermore, distributed transactions are brittle and distributed systems are hard.
-* Distributed systems are hard

-Without event-driven microservices

 > You will drown in problems you didn't know existed!

+Without event-driven microservices and an audit trail you will never know why something went wrong.

-### Event-driven microservices
+### Rules for Event-driven microservices

-Domain events as a first class citizen
+A lot of these rules are from reference applications and working with [Chris Richardson](http://microservices.io/).

-(based on eventuate from Chris..)
+(based on eventuate from Chris Richardson microservices.io)

-* Use domain events for audit trails
+*Domain events* as a first class citizen, everytime you change some piece of data domain events should be exchanged.
+These events can be used as an audit trail to determine why state changed in a system.

 * Each domain events contains subject and imutable data
 * Every domain event applies a state transition to aggregate
 * Event handler generate commands, commands generate events